UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 }
 (this one already exists so if you input same email it gives error)

-## create post(goal now)
+## create post
-one thing you should see is the token, you'll need it in future, if you want to post a goal(post, haven't rename it) go to Authentication in postman, select Bearer Token, and paste that token inside, select post method, and go to url: localhost:5000/api/goals and haven't test, but body prob is:
+one thing you should see is the token, you'll need it in future, if you want to post a post go to Authentication in postman, select Bearer Token, and paste that token inside, select post method, and go to url: localhost:5000/api/posts and haven't test, but body prob is:
 {
 "postText": "some content here"